Why is Asset Allocation Important? The Most Crucial Investment Concept

 “Don’t put all of your eggs in one basket.”

 The beginning of the year is portfolio rebalancing time for investors.
-I write a lot about investing as I believe it is an achievable path to long term wealth.
+I write a lot about investing as it is an achievable path to long-term wealth.
 If you don’t know what asset allocation is or much about investing at all, then this article is for you.

 Modern Portfolio Theory is the science that drives most of the writing about investing today.
-As I put the finishing touches on the university class I’m teaching this winter in Investments, I’m going to share some of the basics with you; FOR FREE!
+As I put the finishing touches on the university Investments class I’m teaching, I’m going to share some of the basics with you.

 Diversification in investing means don’t put all of your money in one investment or one type of investment.